createcandle/configuration-files/boot/firmware/readme.txt

-show_mouse_pointer.txt 		# Forces showing the mouse pointer on the HDMI output. hide_mouse_pointer.txt 		# Forces hiding the mouse pointer on the HDMI output. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables installing and uninstalling addons, as well as most mayor settings. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. candle_wifi_power_save 	        # If present, wifi power saving will be enabled.
+show_mouse_pointer.txt 		# Forces showing the mouse pointer on the HDMI output. hide_mouse_pointer.txt 		# Forces hiding the mouse pointer on the HDMI output. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables actions that can change the controller, such as installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. candle_wifi_power_save 	        # If present, wifi power saving will be enabled.
 This may cause connection issues. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
 Risky, For developers only.